 So what are the benefits of automation?
 Let’s look at what experts think about those next.

 It is perhaps no surprise that all of the experts agreed that there are benefits to increasing automation in financial administration.
 In no particular order of importance, here are all the benefits they mentioned.

 This is the big reason, perhaps the main reason to increase automation.
 Because many of the other benefits on this list follow directly from having less manual work to do.

-We will perhaps never eradicate all mistakes, but there are less mistakes when a machine speaks to a machine rather than a human typing everything up manually.
+We will perhaps never eradicate all mistakes, but there are fewer mistakes when a machine speaks to a machine rather than a human typing everything up manually.

-The more data financial administration has to process, the more it needs people to process it, if the processes are not automated.
-Adding more people into the process is not a sustainable way to increase effectiveness.
+The more data financial administration has to process, the more it needs people to process it if the processes are not automated.
+Adding more people to the process is not a sustainable way to increase effectiveness.